-Welcome to my profile!
 My name is David Stevens and I live in Boston, where I freelance as a musician and educator.
 I moved to Boston five years ago from Calfornia to complete dual masters' degree at the New England Conservatory of Music in Music Theory and Saxophone Performance.
 I have a passion for teaching youth have taught privately for 13+ years.
 I have been an SAT/ACT Tutor for Study Point, a mathematics tutor for Tutors for All, and have tutored Latin to students at the Boston Latin School, Boston Latin Academy, and Boston University Academy.
-I believe adapting to the individual students' personalities and learning style as well as presenting topics in a personal and engaging manner is of utmost importance in tutoring.
-In addition to tutoring, I work as a professional freelancing musician, a tutor for inner-city kids with Tutors for All, and teach music lessons privately and at EKS Music School in Quincy.
+I believe adapting to the individual students' personalities and learning style.
+Presenting topics in a personal and engaging manner is of utmost importance in tutoring.
 In addition to teaching, I enjoy playing tennis, table tennis, a variety of other sports, hiking, camping, reading, and exploring museums and art galleries.
 For more information about my career, visit my website at davidmonroestevens.com.

 Undergraduate Degree: California State University-Fullerton - Bachelors, Instrumental Performance

 Graduate Degree: New England Conservatory of Music - Masters, Music Theory, Saxophone Performance